hshsl-training/electron-hshsl-outreach-toolkit/README.md

 ##### Development set up:

+First clone, then navigate into this directory.

-First build the static site with jekyll:
+Then build the static site with jekyll:
 ``` bash
 > jekyll build --watch
 ```